isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-wagner-paint-sprayer/index.md

 ## Conclusion
 In summary, on how to use a Wagner sprayer, select the right materials and tools, prepare the paint, set the sprayer setting, and test the settings before applying a consistent spray pattern.
 Further, change the nozzle pattern (if need be), adjust the sprayer into finish pattern settings, and clean the paint sprayer before leaving it to dry.
-Finally, pack and store the sprayer in a cool and dry place, away from dust.�Its advisable to wear protective gear when painting for your own personal safety.
+Finally, pack and store the sprayer in a cool and dry place, away from dust.Its advisable to wear protective gear when painting for your own personal safety.